For U.S. Residents Only

 The following are answers to questions you may have about RYDAPT® (midostaurin) capsules.
 It is important to also talk with your health care team about questions you may have.

-RYDAPT is an oral prescription medicine used to treat adults with advanced systemic mastocytosis (SM), which includes aggressive systemic mastocytosis (ASM), systemic mastocytosis with associated hematological neoplasm (SM-AHN), or mast cell leukemia (MCL).
+RYDAPT is a prescription medicine used to treat adults with advanced systemic mastocytosis (SM), which includes aggressive systemic mastocytosis (ASM), systemic mastocytosis with associated hematological neoplasm (SM-AHN), or mast cell leukemia (MCL).

 It is not known if RYDAPT is safe and effective in children.